 Interview by Marija Butkovic (@MarijaButkovic)

-Tania Boler, the founder and CEO of Chiaro, has devoted her life to taboo women’s issues.
+Tania Boler has devoted her life to taboo women’s issues.
 Passionate about changing neglected areas of women’s health, Tania began working at Marie Stopes International in 2008, a global organisation that provides women in underserved communities with high quality sexual and reproductive health services.
 Tania’s projects all work toward the same goal: enhancing physical and emotional well-being for women.

 And she’s not done yet.
 Tania is set to release another highly anticipated women’s health product that’s as disruptive as the first.
 With fans such as January Jones, Amal Clooney, Gwyneth Paltrow, and amazing women everywhere, Tania has done more than develop patented hardware; she has started a movement.